Back to articles

-Hot Plate: Parts, Types, and Applications
+Hot Plate: Parts, Types, Uses, and Hot Plate vs. Bunsen Burner and Stirrer

 A hot plate is a portable tabletop machine that uniformly heats solutions and materials.
 They are safer than the bunsen burner because they do not consist of open flame but instead consist of the hot plate only.